LiorSinai/NonogramSolverCpp/README.md

 ---
 </div>

 The runs are given by sets of unicode characters, with A=1, B=2 and so on.
-Spaces represent a line break.
+Spaces represent a new row/column.
-While this can work for a numbers greater than 26, these will be encoded as non-Basic Latin unicode symbols.
+This can work for a numbers greater than 26, but these will be encoded as non-Basic Latin unicode symbols.

 ### Solve puzzle
 Based on Steve Simpsons .non format.